Souravkumarerma123/Js__Hindi/README.md

 # Js__Hindi
-A repo for javascript
+A new repo for javascript
-Great!
-Here’s an updated version with more specific context:

 This repository documents my journey as I learn JavaScript, focusing on both foundational concepts and practical projects.
 I’m currently exploring:
 	•	Variables, data types, and operators